Serious-Fin/guides/cpp-pr-checklist.md

 - [ ] Members of a class should be prefixed with a `m_`
 - [ ] Static variables should be prefixed with a `s_`
+- [ ] Struct names should be generic enough to encompass all inside parameters logically

 ## Classes